Eric has more than 35 years of industry experience spanning a variety of senior architecture roles in various tech companies.

-Eric is the Chief Technology Officer, contributing to WSO2’s technical vision and helping to promote the adoption of our products and projects, with a focus on enterprise customers.
+In his current role, he is responsible for driving WSO2’s technical vision and helping to promote the adoption of products and projects, with a focus on enterprise customers.

-Eric enjoys listening to music, especially blues and jazz, and likes to go on long walks either in the city or hiking up and down scenic hills and mountains.
+As with his combined technical expertise, Eric also has many hobbies and interests.
+He enjoys listening to music, especially blues and jazz, and likes to go on long walks either in the city or hiking up and down scenic hills and mountains.
 He enjoys travel, hosts craft beer tastings for his friends, sits on the beach and goes swimming in the ocean when he can, and likes to take and share photos.